Suraj-Hulagur/MARVEL-TASKS-REPORT/level0.md

 ### Introduction
 This task focused on controlling the speed of a **DC motor** using an **L298N motor driver** and **Arduino UNO**.
-I simulated the setup on Tinkercad and also tested it on hardware.

 ---